 If you have documented proof that paying down your tax debt would cause immediate economic hardship, e.g. a fire sale of your main home, you may request for an extension of up to 18 months.
 If you need to apply for the extension, our tax attorneys will prepare an official statement that itemizes your income, expenses, assets, and liabilities.
 The information must be accurate – three months prior to the tax due date.

 We understand that back taxes can be a major hindrance when you are trying to improve your financial situation.
 That’s why our experienced tax attorneys can help you identify and apply for the best IRS tax payment plans.
 Since our inception, we have successfully closed thousands of tax debt resolution cases.
+We can also help you determine how much you may owe to the IRS.
 Our dedicated team has helped individual taxpayers, small business owners, LLCs, etc., get back on track to a steadier financial future.
 We continually strive to achieve and maintain a stellar customer satisfaction rate.

 The tax debt repayment process does not need to be arduous.
 Contact us today to schedule a free consultation!